 - FFEL Joint Consolidation Loans

-- FFEL PLUS Loans (Parent PLUS and Graduated)
+- FFEL PLUS Loans (Parent PLUS and Grad PLUS)

-FFEL vs. FFELP: Both mean the same thing and are used interchangeably.
+Both FFEL and FFELP mean the same thing and are used interchangeably.
 The "P" is for program, as in Federal Family Education Loan Program.
 FFEL Loans are loans that are made under the FFEL program (FFELP).

-How do I know if I have FFELP Loans?
+How do I know if I have FFEL Loans?

 If you have federal student debt from 2011 or before, it may be an FFEL loan.
-The federal government owns some outstanding loans, but the majority are still owned by guaranty agencies like ECMC, Navient, and Trellis.
+Although the federal government owns some outstanding FFEL loans, the majority are still owned by guaranty agencies like ECMC, Navient, and Trellis.